akeneo/pim-docs/cookbook/catalog_structure/overriding_the_mongodb_product_value.rst

 How to Override the MongoDB Product Value
 =========================================

-In some cases, you may need to extend and replace the `Pim:Catalog:ProductValue` to be able to link some objects with it.
+In some cases, you may need to extend and replace the `Pim:Catalog:ProductValue` to be able to link some objects to it.

-For example, let’s say we want to link the product values with a `Color` model.
+For example, let’s say we want to link the product values to a `Color` model.
-Depending on your needs, a product value can be linked to several colors or just to one.
+Depending on your needs, a product value can be linked to several colors or just one.
 The first case will be detailed in `Linking the ProductValue to a Simple Object`_ while the second is documented in `Linking the ProductValue to a Collection of Objects`_.